 Large flawless diamonds from the Golconda region.
 Rich green emeralds from Colombia.
 Blood-red rubies from Burma.
 Only the most visually striking would do, set in the purest gold.
 For more than 5,000 years, jewelry has played an integral role in the history of India.
 Wars were fought and empires won and lost in pursuit of these riches.

 Yet, because of cultural practices, relatively little of the historic jewelry exists, the gems and precious metals repurposed by succeeding generations.
-The jewels in “Centuries of Opulance: Jewels of India,” which will be on display in Carlsbad until March 2018, are on loan from a private collection and showcase more than 300 years of adornment in India from the 17th to the 20th century, including several from the magnificent Mughal Era (1526–1857).
+The jewels in “Centuries of Opulence: Jewels of India,” which will be on display in Carlsbad until October 10 2018, are on loan from a private collection and showcase more than 300 years of adornment in India from the 17th to the 20th century, including several from the magnificent Mughal Era (1526–1857).

 Sir Yadavindra Singh, Maharaja of Patiala, is seen here wearing a fortune in jewelry, including two necklaces that Cartier created for his father in 1928.
 Reprinted with permission from the Cartier Archives, © Cartier.